planetabhi/figma-variables/README.md

 # Structuring Variables in Figma

+## About
 Variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
 They help save time and effort when building designs, managing design systems, and creating complex prototyping flows.

-### Differences b/w Variables and Styles
-- Variables define reusable values like colors and spacing, while styles are predefined sets of design properties, such as text and effects.
-- Variables, unlike styles, enable dynamic design changes across contexts.
-For instance, switch between light and dark modes or adjust padding for different devices.
-This allows for adaptable component systems.
-- Variables provide design flexibility, allowing instance-specific value changes like button text or color.
-Styles maintain design consistency for elements like button styles, headings, or color palettes.
-- Variables store raw, single values, while styles store sets of values.

 ### Types of Variables
 Variable type | Defined by | &nbsp;